allaryin/Birds-Nests-Treasures/README.md

 <p align="center"><img src="https://gocms.fizixstudios.com/mcm/banner.jpg" width="600" /></p>

-Bird's Nests & Treasures [BNT] is a random treasure mod for Minecraft 1.14.4, inspired by [CleverPanda's Birds Nest Mod](https://www.curseforge.com/minecraft/mc-mods/birds-nests).
+Bird's Nests & Treasures [BNT] is a random treasure mod for Minecraft 1.14.4, 1.15.2 and 1.16.1 inspired by [CleverPanda's Birds Nest Mod](https://www.curseforge.com/minecraft/mc-mods/birds-nests).

 BNT adds a number of collectable treasures to the world that can be found while exploring.